xiaochen93/airflow/README.md

 # Future:
 1. implement pagination on CNA web crawlers.
 2. deploy the translation engine as the 3rd task for non-English language web crawlers.
+3. do not add duplicated content while running the crawler on the daily basis.

 # STEPs after git pull on production environment.